apache/paimon/docs/content/docs/development/create-table.md

 ## Session Options

 To create a managed table, you need to set the required session options in advance.
-Session options are only valid when creating a table, not when reading or writing a table.
+Session options are only valid when creating a table, not interfering with reading or writing the table.

 You can set session options in the following two ways:
 - Edit `flink-conf.yaml`.